-Craig Cas ster ask God for the faith to trust Him in times of suffering.
-Tell Him how you feel, tell Him about you ears, and talk to Him honestly and openly.
-In the Psalms, David poured his heart out to God, a God especially loved David because of this humility.
+Ask God for the faith to trust Him in times of suffering.
+Tell Him how you feel, tell Him about your fears, and talk to Him honestly and openly.
+In the Psalms, David poured his heart out to God, and God especially loved David because of this humility.